chrisjordanme/generator-noogie/README.md

-# Noogie Generator - A new way to "NG"!
+# Noogie Generator - The new way to "NG"

-> [Yeoman](http://yeoman.io) generator that scaffolds out Angular application based on a component-based architecture
+> [Yeoman](http://yeoman.io) generator that scaffolds out Angular applications using a component-based architecture

 ## Noogie Fundamentals
-Noogie was created to help developers build Angular 1.5+ applications using a component-based architecture similar to Angular 2.0.
+Noogie was created to help developers build Angular 1.5+ applications using a component-based approach similar to the forthcoming [Angular 2.0](https://angular.io/).

-Noogie doesn't currently have an option for building Angular 2.0 apps, yet.
+Now, Noogie doesn't currently have an option for building Angular 2.0 apps, yet.
 Noogie is new, and the short-term goal is to simply aid developers in building component-based applications with what's available in Angular 1.5.

 Noogie scaffolds apps based on the concept of "root" and "nested" components.
-Below you will find a getting started guide and a list of available generators.
+Below you will find a getting started guide with additional details and a list of available generators.

 ## Features